tardis-sn/gsoc/content/ideas.rst

 readers.
 There is also duplication of functionality.
 We would like these functions to be aggregated and restructured to allow for future expansion and current maintenance.

-**Your first objective if you choose to accept the mission:** Produce a consistent naming scheme for the TARDIS model readers and CSVY parsers (notice the inconsistency already!).
+**Your first objective if you choose to accept the mission:** TARDIS uses a variety of parser functions in order to read model information into class objects.
+Most of these functions reside in the tardis/io/model_reader.py file, but some are kept in the tardis/io/parsers/ directory.
+Move the CSVY related parsers from the parser directory and incorporate those functions into the model_reader.py file.
+This change will require fixing import statements across the codebase.
+Make a PR that fixes `issue 1911. <https://github.com/tardis-sn/tardis/issues/1911>`_

 ------------